-To find out more about the projects presented, get in touch with Caroline.
+To find out more about the work presented, get in touch with Sara.

-To find out more about the session or the issues discussed, get in touch with Ed.
+To find out more about the work, get in touch with Caroline Rushton, Research Director.

-MTM’s next roundtable event, on 12th March, will explore the effect of OTT and connected televisions on the future of UK TV.
-A panel of leading industry experts, including Richard Halton, CEO at YouView; Alex Green, Director of TV at BT and Stephen Nuttall, Senior Director of Sports, YouTube EMEA at Google will discuss how internet connectivity is likely to transform the UK TV market during the coming decade.
+MTM’s last roundtable event, on 12th March, explored the effect of OTT and connected televisions on the future of UK TV.
+A panel of leading industry experts, including Richard Halton, CEO at YouView; Gidon Katz, Director of Now TV, at BSkyB and Stephen Nuttall, Senior Director of Sports, YouTube EMEA at Google discussed how internet connectivity is likely to transform the UK TV market during the coming decade.